Loway/QueueMetricsHowTos/QueueMetricsInstall.md

 ### 4.1 Qloader configuration

-On the Asterisk systems edit the _/etc/sysconfig/qloaderd_ file; you need to set the following values in order to tell Qloader to work with the QueueMetrics database:
+On the Asterisk systems edit the _/etc/sysconfig/qloaderd_ file; you need to set the following values in order to tell Qloaderd to work with the QueueMetrics database:

     MYSQLHOST=
     MYSQLUSER=